VictorGFM/virtual-memory/README.md

 # virtual-memory

-Virtual memory simulation in C language, developed in the Operating System discipline at UFMG.
+Virtual memory simulation in C language, developed in the Operating Systems discipline at UFMG.

 ## Setup